akhettar-zz/payment-service/README.md

 Note when you run the test for the first time it will take some time.
 The test run a `cockroach database` docker container in the background

 `scripts/./run-tests.sh`

-## Swagger

-We are using gin-swagger (https://github.com/swaggo/gin-swagger) - see the comments added in each endpoint handler (`api/handler.go`)

-You can access swagger documentation: http://localhost:8080/swagger/index.html.
-The swagger doc has already been generated

-To generate a newer version of the operations to be exposed.
-Run these steps:
-1. Install the swag tool using this script: `./scripts/install_swag.sh`
-2. Run `swag init`.
-This will generate a new swagger docs file see - `./docs/docs.go`

 ## Running the server